 The volume of surgical procedures has been increased consistently.
-Various surgeries, such as hip implant surgeries, major peritoneal surgeries, thoracic surgeries, and ENT surgeries, along with the surgeries for the central nervous system, were carried out.
+Various surgeries, such as hip implant surgeries, major peritoneal surgeries, thoracic surgeries, and ENT surgeries, and the surgeries for the central nervous system, were carried out.
 There is a growing demand for faster recovery from wounds.
 Specialized medical staplers known as surgical staplers are used as wound closures in place of sutures.
-The need for minimally invasive surgeries has risen, leading to the expansion of the surgical staplers’ segment.
+The need for minimally invasive surgeries has risen, leading to expanding the surgical staplers’ segment.

 Reimbursement issues and cost issues serve as factors that hinder the market in Europe.
-There are inadequate reimbursement policies undertaken by the government, and this attribute is hampering the market's growth rate.
+There are inadequate reimbursement policies undertaken by the government, which is hampering the market's growth rate.
 The cost associated with the procedure is expensive.

 Europe Advanced Wound Care Market - By Type: